mjfusa/Message-Center-Agent/README.md

 The 'Provision' step deploys the agent privately to you for testing purposes.
 Start Copilot chat in the app or web and select 'Message Center Agent'.

 ## Publish the Agent (Optional)
-If you want to make the agent available to your entire organization, you can publish it to the Teams app store.
+If you want to make the agent available to your entire organization, you can publish it to the Copilot agents store.
 This step is optional and is only needed if you want to share the agent with others in your organization.

 1. Using the M365 Agents Toolkit, in the LIFECYCLE section, select 'Publish to Organization'.